kthy/3pe-iaas-poc/README.md

   * Button to select Lambda backend.
 * Data stored in browser local storage.
 * Load estimate from URL slug.
-* Send estimate as permalink in an email.s
+* Send estimate as permalink in an email.
 * Served by an [nginx] container running in Amazon EC2.
+* Some functionality available offline with [UpUp].

 ## Backend